Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 👉 No CLI commands are required as configuration is done via GUI in Packet Tracer.

-📊 Observations / Results
+📊 Observations / Results:
-🔹 Pure ALOHA

-Frequent collisions observed

-Many retransmissions

-Low efficiency

-📸 Screenshot: (Attach simulation screenshot)

-🔹 Slotted ALOHA

-Reduced collisions compared to Pure ALOHA

-Better synchronization

-Moderate efficiency

-📸 Screenshot: (Attach simulation screenshot)

 🔹 CSMA/CD

-Collisions detected and handled quickly
+-Collisions detected and handled quickly

-Efficient transmission in wired network
+-Efficient transmission in wired network

-Less delay
+-Less delay

 📸 Screenshot: (Attach simulation screenshot)

 🔹 CSMA/CA

-Collisions avoided using control mechanisms
+-Collisions avoided using control mechanisms

-Very efficient in wireless setup
+-Very efficient in wireless setup

-Slight delay due to waiting
+-Slight delay due to waiting

 📸 Screenshot: (Attach simulation screenshot)

 🧾 Conclusion

-Pure ALOHA has the highest collision rate and lowest efficiency
+-Pure ALOHA has the highest collision rate and lowest efficiency

-Slotted ALOHA improves performance by reducing collision chances
+-Slotted ALOHA improves performance by reducing collision chances

-CSMA/CD is efficient for wired networks due to collision detection
+-CSMA/CD is efficient for wired networks due to collision detection

-CSMA/CA provides the best performance by avoiding collisions in wireless networks
+-CSMA/CA provides the best performance by avoiding collisions in wireless networks

-👉 Overall, CSMA/CA and CSMA/CD outperform ALOHA protocols in real-world scenarios.